marneymallory/AnimalShelter.Solution/README.md

 ## Description

-This week's independent project objective was to create a MVC application that implements authentication with Identity and many-to-many relationships.
+This week's independent project objective was to build an API implementing full CRUD functionality, one further exploration objective and complete documentation of API endpoints and the further exploration route of choice.
+I decided to create and API for a local animal shelter that would list all available cats and dogs, supplemented with Swagger documentation.

 ## Setup and Use